unisonweb/unisonweb-org/src/data/docs/testing.md

 ---
-title: Testing your Unison code
+title: Testing your code
-description: Testing your Unison code
+description: How to write tests in Unison
 ---

 # Testing your Unison code

 Writing unit tests is easy in Unison.
-You'll add your tests as [special watch expressions in your scratch file](/docs/tour#unisons-interactive-scratch-files), then add them to the codebase using the [`add` or `update`](/docs/commands#add) commands, then use the [`test` command](/docs/commands#test) to run the tests.
+You add your tests as [special watch expressions in your scratch file](/docs/tour#unisons-interactive-scratch-files), then add them to the codebase using the [`add` or `update`](/docs/commands#add) commands, then use the [`test` command](/docs/commands#test) to run the tests.

-Note that unit tests can't access any [abilities](/docs/abilities) that would cause the test to give different results each time it is run, so it is completely safe to just cache the test results.
-Most often, when you issue the [`test` command](/docs/commands#test) it's just reporting on already computed and cached test results.
+Note that unit tests can't access any [abilities](/docs/abilities) that would cause the test to give different results each time it's run.
+This means Unison can cache test results, which is completely safe to do.
+When you issue the [`test` command](/docs/commands#test) any tests that have been run before will simply report the cached results.

 ## Basic unit tests